 The Sunshine Coast is home to a wide range of community venues.
 These community venues provide important spaces for activities, programs, services, events and community life to occur.

 Community venues come in all shapes in sizes, and are facilitated through a range of providers.
 Along with council, providers of community venues include community organisations, sport and recreation clubs, cultural organisations, schools and places of worship.

-Council is running the Community Venues Check-In so we can better understand the vast range of community venues operating on the Sunshine Coast.
-We are also seeking to learn more what each venue offers and how well they are used.
+Council is delivering the Community Venues Check-In to better understand the vast range of community venues operating on the Sunshine Coast, and to learn more about what each venue offers and how well they are used.